-4 Reasons Not to Install Galaxy Note 10 Android 10 & 9 Reasons You Should
+4 Reasons Not to Install Galaxy Note 10 Android 10 & 11 Reasons You Should

 Android

-Samsung’s Android 10 update could have a big impact on your Galaxy Note 10’s performance.
+The Android 10 update could have a big impact on your Samsung Galaxy Note 10’s performance.
 While some of you might want to install the software soon after it arrives, other Galaxy Note 10 users might want to hang around on Android Pie for a little while longer.

-The Samsung Galaxy Note 10 Android 10 beta is over and the stable version of the update is rolling out to users right now.
+The Samsung Galaxy Note 10 Android 10 beta is over and the stable version of Android 10/One UI 2.0 is rolling out to users right now.
 The software is available for Android 10 beta participants and it’s also available for Note 10 users moving up from Android Pie.

 The Galaxy Note 10 Android 10/One UI 2.0 update is currently rolling out in several regions including Europe and the United States.

-Sprint, T-Mobile, and Verizon have all pushed the upgrade out to their users.
-We expect AT&T to follow suit in the near future.
+Sprint, T-Mobile, and Verizon have pushed the upgrade out to their users and we expect AT&T to follow suit in the near future.

 If you’ve haven’t been following along, note that the official Galaxy Note 10 Android 10 release brings a long list of changes to the flagship devices.